gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-AIPScannerConfiguration.md

 # Get-AIPScannerConfiguration

 ## SYNOPSIS
-Gets Azure Information Protection Scanner service configuration
+Gets the optional configuration for the Azure Information Protection scanner.

 ## SYNTAX